C-3-F/CS324/09b-hw-concurrency/README.md

  18. What event changes the state of the producer (i.e., so it is no longer waiting)?

+     It receives a connnection from the client

  19. What event changes the state of the consumer(s)?

+   the connection entered the buffer

- 20. How many consumers change state?
+ 20. How many consumers change state? only 1

  21. What is the producer thread now waiting on?

+      another connection

 Answer the following questions, considering the three concurrency models examined in this assignment: processed-based (`echoserverp`); thread-based with